supertask/my-english-cv/index.md

 ---

 # Tasuku Takahashi
-Interactive Art Engineer, teamLab,inc. An Engineer who makes anything My specialty is real-time 3DCG, 3D modeling, a distributed system, a language processor, web, and a digital fabrication.
+Interactive Art Engineer, teamLab,inc. An Engineer who makes anything.
+My goal in life is to create the Sci-Fi world.
+My specialty is real-time 3DCG, 3D modeling, a distributed system, a language processor, web, and a digital fabrication.
 14 years programming experience , six years work experience